Farashband

+Farashband (فراشبند) is a city in the Central District of Farashband County, Fars province, Iran, serving as capital of both the county and the district.
+The city is at an altitude of 775 m.

+Demographics

+Population

+At the time of the 2006 national census, the city's population was 17,142 in 3,762 households.
+The following census in 2011 counted 18,492 people in 4,700 households.
+The 2016 census measured the population of the city as 20,320 people in 5,717 households.

+Overview

-Farashband is one of the Fars province cities which is located 172 km west of Shiraz.
-It neighbours from the north with Kazeroon, from the west with Booshehr, from the south with Lar and the east with Ghir-Karzin and Firoozabad.
+Farashband is one of the Fars province cities which is located 166 km south-west of Shiraz.
+It neighbours from the north with Kazeroon, from the west with Bushehr (dashti county), from the south with Khonj and Mohr and the east with Qir and Firuzabad.
 Its height above sea level is 750 m and its area is approximately about 59455 ha.
 The climate is hot and dry, with annual average temperature of 25 °C.

 Citrus orchards, especially palm and Ghasb zahedi call into existence some tourism prospects for this region.
-In addition, the region’s nomads have created a beautiful space and the emergence of the hand-woven like Gabbeh, Glim and Jajim.
-Language is a mixture of ancient Persian, Lorrish (Bakhtiari-Laky) Mamassani and Kohkilloyehee.
-But some idioms are different from one village to another.
-Also the Qashqai language is spoken here, too.
-Several tribes live in Farashband such as Lorr, Tork and Tajik.
+In addition, the region's nomads have created a beautiful space and the emergence of the hand-woven like Gabbeh, Glim and Jajim.
+Language is mostly Tajik persian, Also the Qashqai language is spoken here, too.
+Several tribes live in Farashband such as Tork and Pars.

 Nearly 25,000 nomadics inhabit for 7–8 months in pastures every year.
 Qashqais include some tribes such as Amale, Shesh bluki, Farsimadan, and Ardkapan.
-Furthermore, there are different tribes of Lorr like Nobenjani, Ghalesefidi, Bakhtiari, sadat fahluanisarruee and Dashti – the rest of the population are of the Tajik tribe.
+Furthermore the rest of the population are of the Tajik tribe(most of the city).
 The city has natural gas resources and its economy is based on agriculture, gardening (palm), and carpet weaving.

 Farashband has a history of 1600 years.
 Monuments left indicate this fact in this city.
 Despite the great antiquity, due to lack of resources and historical documents, it is considered younger than other cities.
 People have always believed that the city was created during the reign of Bahram Gur (Sasanian Empire).
 Monuments with the chahartaq architecture show this fact.

 There are several archaeological sites such as: